kyalo-vibes/distributed_database/README.md

 3. `Ship phf2 to windows machine as a python list`
 4. `Perform schema translation`
 5. `Display results`
+6. `Perform reconstruction of derived horizontal fragmentation`
+7. `Schema integration of fragments from MySQL and postgresql`
+8. `Display results`

 > View the [siteBLinux](./siteBlinux.py) for more details.